axieinfinity/ronin-documentation/docs/basics/white-paper.md

 ## Consensus
 ### Delegated Proof of Stake
 Delegated Proof of Stake (DPoS) is a consensus mechanism where token holders delegate their stake to select validators.
-These validators verify transactions, produce new blocks, and receive rewards for their work.
+These validators verify transactions, produce new blocks, and earn rewards for their work.

 Token holders can vote for themselves or delegate stake to a representative.
 The more tokens a validator receives, the higher their chance of selection.
 Rewards for producing blocks are shared between validators and delegators (who delegate stake to validators).